 • How much rain does the area get?

-• Is the building and its supporting infrastructure capable of handle the type of weather without damages to your business?
+• Is the building and its supporting infrastructure capable of handling the type of weather without damage to your business?

 • Are there lots of blackouts in the area?